himadri027roy/multi_agent_equity_consistency_audit/README.md

 2. Brin, S., & Page, L. (1998).
 The anatomy of a large-scale hypertextual Web search engine. *Computer Networks and ISDN Systems*, 30(1–7), 107–117.
 3. Sharpe, W. F. (1966).
 Mutual fund performance. *The Journal of Business*, 39(1), 119–138.
 4. Stellato, B., Banjac, G., Goulart, P., Bemporad, A., & Boyd, S. (2020).
 OSQP: An operator splitting solver for quadratic programs. *Mathematical Programming Computation*, 12(4), 637–672.
-5. O'Donoghue, B., Chu, E., Parikh, N., & Boyd, S. (2016).
-Conic optimization via operator splitting and homogeneous self-dual embedding. *Journal of Optimization Theory and Applications*, 169(3), 1042–1068.
-6. Diamond, S., & Boyd, S. (2016).
-CVXPY: A Python-embedded modeling language for convex optimization. *Journal of Machine Learning Research*, 17(83), 1–5.
-7. Seabold, S., & Perktold, J. (2010).
-Statsmodels: Econometric and statistical modeling with Python.
-In *Proceedings of the 9th Python in Science Conference*.
-8. Hagberg, A. A., Schult, D. A., & Swart, P. J. (2008).
-Exploring network structure, dynamics, and function using NetworkX.
-In *Proceedings of the 7th Python in Science Conference*.